searchspring/snap/README.md

 ## NPM v7.x

-Npm v7.x is required for it's workspaces feature
+Npm v7.x is required for its workspaces feature

 Npm v7.7.0 is optional for executing scripts in workspaces
 ## ~/.npmrc